 Fabric covered boxes contain a variety of scrapbook papers.
 Martha stores the boxes in a row on a bookshelf below a large work table that is lined with a tailored cutting mat.

 The kitchen was a new addition to the home.
 Its enormous, rectilinear size means Martha can concoct any sort of culinary vision she imagines with ease and simplicity.
 The kitchen is fully equipped with professional-grade appliances and cookware: double ovens, a professional cappuccino maker, a grill and bank of gas elements, not to mention several deep marble sinks.
 The floor is reclaimed marble from a house she once owned in the Hamptons: a modern Gordon Bunshaft home that has since been demolished.
 Marble-topped surfaces provide durability and great looks that pair nicely with the sycamore-veneer cabinetry, stained a light grey hue.
+The cabinets were designed by architect Beth Weinstein and they were constructed by Bruce Bjork of Bjork Carle Woodworking in Brooklyn.
 The kitchen (indeed much of the house) is painted a warm shade of grey: Bedford Gray, available at the Home Depot!

 THE RED EXPERIMENT:

 This area is what Martha refers to as 'command central' in her kitchen.
 It is a small work desk where Martha sits to catch up on email, make important phone calls and keep track of all her appointments.
 The area also houses a printer and fax machine inside the cupboard.
 Above is Martha's audio-visual equipment.

 One of three large marble sinks in the kitchen.
 Ample counter space ensures easy preparation for dinner parties and gatherings.